LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Description
 Testing connection with DialogFlow CX failed.
 #### Reasons
-Mostly credential issues.
+This error happens when credentials are not provided correctly.
 #### Solutions
-Check for your bot credentials.
+Verify the credentials provided for the bot.

 ### com.liveperson.bot-connectors-worker.error.aivendor.dialogflowcx.parse-message.multiple-actions

 #### Description
-Error parsing multiple actions from DialogFlow CX.
+This error happens when there are invalid or unknown multiple actions are received from the vendor.
 #### Reasons
 It was not possible to parse multiple actions from DialogFlow CX
 #### Solutions
-Check the bot response on DialogFlow CX side.
+Verify the bot response correspond to the standards we provide in our developer's documentation.

 ### com.liveperson.bot-connectors-worker.error.aivendor.faas.invoke-lambda